ray-mitchell/meetup-handbook-edits/meetups-gettingstarted.md

+### What sort of meetup should I organize?

+Your WordPress meetup event can be anything you like.
+What are the people you've talked to about setting up your meetup interested in?
+Start there.
+If you're looking for inspiration about the kinds of meetups that people do, here are some ideas: https://make.wordpress.org/community/handbook/meetup-organizer-handbook/planning-a-variety-of-events/

+### Where should I hold my meetup?

+Where you hold your meetup will depend on the kind of meetup you have!
+If it's a casual hangout, then coffee shops and public spaces are a great idea.
+If you're keen on doing some educational or informational meetups you may want to look at your city or town’s public education locations.

+Your meetup group members and their network of contacts can be a great resource for meetup venues; ask group members to  suggest venue ideas for future gatherings if one of your favorite spots suddenly becomes unavailable or if you're struggling to find somewhere to meet.

+Here are some locations that other WordPress meetup/user groups have found work for them:

+*   public library
+*   coffee shop
+*   community college
+*   state university
+*   co-office/co-working space
+*   community center
+*   the conference room of a friendly local business
+*   restaurant
+*   food court at a mall

-### How do I post my meetup?
+### How do I post my meetup on meetup.com?

-On the meetup.com group's home page, center column, just below the title of your group you will see a plus sign (+) and the text “Suggest a new meetup”.
-In order to help the group retain a non-"spammy" feel, we ask that you have the following items ready to go when you post your suggestion.
+In the center column of your group's meetup.com home page just below the title of your group you will see a plus sign (+) and the text “Suggest a new meetup”.
+Select that and complete the following information.

+Because meetup will update your members as you make adjustments to the page, in order to help the group retain a non-"spammy" feel, we ask that you have the following items ready to go when you post your suggestion.

 1. Title
 2. Description